Julia Child's Tarte Normande aux Pommes

 Julia Child's Custard Apple Tart.
 Sweet short-crust pastry, cinnamon sugared apple slices, and a baked custard caramelized on top with icing sugar.

-Yield: 9 inch tart
+Yield: 9 INCH TART

 Author: Vicki @ Passionate Baker, lightly adapted from Julia Child